ckehrle/Developing_Data_Products_Project/ckehrle/index.Rmd

 --- .class #id

 ## Meaning of FFMI
 The FFMI is a measure for the mass of muscles of human body.
-Its based on the height, the weight and the percentage of body fat. other than the BMI ( Body Mass Index) the FFMI respects the amount of existing mass of muscles in the body.

-One important point is that looking at it from a genetic potential point of view a FFMI of 25 is considered as theorectic maxmimum which is achievable with normal training parameters.
+Its based on the height, the weight and the percentage of body fat.Other than the BMI ( Body Mass Index) the FFMI respects the amount of existing mass of muscles in the body.One important point is that looking at it from a genetic potential point of view a FFMI of 25 is considered as theorectic maxmimum which is achievable with normal training parameters.
 Any values above 25 is considered as an indication of usage of anabolic steroids.

---- .class #id

-## Formula
+### Formula
 The FFMi is calucated by the base values height, weight and body fat percentage.

  FFMI = FFM / (G x G) + 6,3 x (1,8 - G)
  FFM = KG * (100 - KFA) / 100

- with
-   FFMI Fat Free MAss Index
-   FFM  Fat Free Mass
+* FFM  Fat Free Mass
-   KG   Weight in kilogram
+* KG   Weight in kilogram
-   G    Height in meter
+* G    Height in meter
-   KAF  Body Fat Percentage
+* KAF  Body Fat Percentage

 --- .class #id